Skip Content

 Preface

-The photos in this calendar came from the Community Weather Observing Scheme (CWOS).
-While we are appreciating the wonders of nature, let’s not forget to protect our beautiful Earth together.
-The Observatory will continue to be a model of excellence in protecting lives and building together a better society through science.
+Majority of the photos in the Calendar originate from the Community Weather Observing Scheme (CWOS).
+While we are appreciating the wonders of nature, let’s not forget to protect our Earth together, and to leave the beautiful sceneries to our future generations.

 CHAN Pak-wai